alazaroc/blog-web-code/_posts/2023-02-04-aws-open-source-tools-code.md

 - <kbd>tfsec</kbd>: static analysis code for `Terraform`
 - <kbd>cfn-nag</kbd>: looks for patterns in `CloudFormation templates` that may indicate insecure infrastructure.

-> All the tools in this section allow you to create custom rules {: .prompt-info }
+All the tools in this section allow you to create custom rules

 ### checkov